 This EDIS publication focusing on consumer definitions of local food is the first of a six-part EDIS publication series about Florida consumers and their perceptions of local food.
 This series focuses on ways Extension agents can assist Florida farmers and ranchers in the labeling, sale, and promotion of locally produced products.
-This series provides information about Florida consumers' perceptions of local food to Extension faculty who are interested in local food programming or who work with local food clientele.
+The Talking Local series provides information about Florida consumers’ perceptions of local food to Extension faculty who are interested in local-food programming or who work with local food clientele.

-This publication provides an introduction to the local food climate in Florida by examining how consumers define "local."
+This publication introduces the local food climate in Florida by examining how consumers define “local.”
 This series focuses on the local food movement and Florida residents' definitions of local food, reasons for purchasing local food, and Fresh from Florida perceptions.
-This series includes the following publications:

 Introduction to Local Food

-Consumer demand for and interest in locally grown foods has significantly increased in recent years (Conneret et al., 2009).
+Consumer demand for and interest in locally grown foods has significantly increased over the years (Martinez et al., 2010).
 As individuals and organizations continue to make decisions about how and why they purchase or eat particular foods (Coit, 2008), a need has developed to further expand localized consumer markets (Zepada & Li, 2009).
-Local food plays a large role in Florida agriculture, and from 2011–2012 the local food industry contributed $8.3 billion to the state's economy (Hodges & Stevens, 2013).
+Local food plays a large role in Florida’s economy., and contributes to an estimated 183,625 jobs and $10.47 billion in gross domestic product (Feeding Florida.
+2021).

 In response to growing consumer interest in local foods and its impact on Florida agriculture, the UF/IFAS Center for Public Issues Education conducted a study to explore consumers’ perceptions of local food.
 For a more comprehensive understanding of consumers’ perceptions, a series of 10 focus groups was conducted in 2012, with two taking place in each of Florida’s Extension Administrative Districts.
 A total of 93 participants from a variety of ethnic backgrounds, occupations, and ages were involved in the study.
 Focus groups are not generalizable beyond those who participate in the study.